ridwanzal/frontend-core/README.md

 # frontend-core
-Frontend Core Library for building modular and riche applications
+Frontend Core Library for building modular and rich applications